 - Other than for lab/trial use, to the best of my knowledge, there is no daily injection, rescue shot or ‘pump’ for Lanreotide that is indicated for patient use.

-- Whilst both have anti-tumour effects, there are differences in US FDA approval: Octreotide (Sandostatin) is approved for symptom control (not anti-tumor) whereas Lanreotide (Somatuline) is approved for tumour control.
-However, the US FDA recently added a supplemental approval for syndrome control on the basis that it is proven to reduce the need for short acting somatostatin analogues use – read more here.
+- Whilst both have anti-tumour effects via studies (see below), there are differences in US FDA approval: Octreotide (Sandostatin) is approved for symptom control (not anti-tumor) whereas Lanreotide (Somatuline) is approved for tumour control.
+However, the US FDA added a supplemental approval for Lanreotide syndrome control on the basis that it is proven to reduce the need for short-acting somatostatin analogues use – read more here.
 This supplementary approval followed the ELECT trial – results here.
 Read more about Lanreotide clinical trials here.
 The study confirming the anti-tumour benefits of Octreotide can be found here.

 Here are some interesting videos showing and explaining their administration: